Front Matter

 This is the home page

-In this example, the src/templates/home.html will be used to render the current markdown page.
+In this example, the src/layouts/home.html will be used to render the current markdown page.

-Note: By default, Greenwood will look for and use src/templates/page.html for all pages by default.
+Note: By default, Greenwood will look for and use src/layouts/page.html for all pages by default.

 Title